Is It Bad To Have A Lot Of Credit Cards With Zero Balances

 Q.1: How many credit cards should I have with zero balance?

 A: There is no hard rule for the number of credit cards you should have with zero balance.
 However, it is generally recommended to keep the number of credit cards you have at a manageable level.
-Having too many credit cards, even with zero balance, may increase your chances of overspending and can make it difficult for you to manage your finances effectively.

 Q.2: Will having multiple credit cards with zero balance affect my credit score?